-Hello future domestic abuse victim!
-One arsehole starts screaming and you willingly disfigure yourself so he can be comfy?
-Brilliant message.
+Well hello, doormat!
+Is that how our girls should live?
+One arsehole starts throwing his weight around and you willingly disfigure yourself so he can be comfy?
+What a lesson.

-We’re telling little impressionable sheep they otherwise need to be hairless, skinny, nude or willing to sacrifice their very identity just to please a bully.
+We’re telling little impressionable sheep they need to be: hairless, skinny, nude, or willing to sacrifice their very identity just to please a bully.
 The Zebra, Lion and Moose didn’t have to martyr themselves for Bear.
 They just threw sticks and paint around.
-Sure, it didn’t work, but at least they kept their dignity for Christ’s sake.
+Sure, it didn’t work, but at least they kept their dignity for fuck’s sake.

-And might I ask why we’re telling Sheep she’s plain?
+And why, might I ask, are we telling Sheep she’s “plain”?
 She’s got some mighty fine wool if you ask me.
-Just because she’s low maintenance, doesn’t mean she’s ugly.
+Just because she’s low maintenance doesn’t mean she’s ugly.
 Can’t we just call her “the sheep next door”?

 Dear Zoo by Rod Campbell

-So a kid is writing to the zoo asking for (demanding) a pet.
-He keeps sending the animals back because they don’t meet his impossibly high standards.
+A kid is writing to the zoo asking for/ demanding a pet but he keeps sending the animals back because they don’t meet his impossibly high standards.

 - Zoo animals are not pets.
-Lower your ambitions you conceited, entitled twerp.
-Mummy is not the devil because she refuses to let you have a pet elephant.
+Lower your ambitions you entitled little skid mark.
+Mummy’s not a bitch because she refuses to let you have an elephant.
 Thanks ‘Dear Zoo’ for putting that idea in my kid’s head.

-- Kid is pretty ungrateful.
+- Kid is seriously ungrateful.
 You’ve been given a monkey and you’re unsatisfied with that?
-Would THANK YOU kill you, you little shit?
-Not ONE please or thank you in the entire book.
-Where’s the gratitude?
+Not ONE ‘please’ or ‘thank you’ in the entire book.
+Where are your manners you common little ingrate?
 I mean, shipping alone would’ve cost the Zoo a fortune.

 - Don’t ask for pets if you’re not willing to take care of them.
 Camels are not just for Christmas.
 They’re for life.